betzuka/laserlevel/README.md

 This is a very early work in progress, screenshot is working off a standard Dewalt DW088 builder's levelling laser.
 The webcam is the sensor board from a £7 vga camera that has been rehoused in a machined block.

-The screenshot is of the sensor block zero'd then lifted by a piece of copy paper, showing a reading of ~29 pixels.
+The screenshot is of the sensor block zero'd (blue line) then lifted by a piece of copy paper, showing a reading of ~29 pixels at the gaussian centre (red line).
 The paper is ~80 microns thick so it is resolving to ~3 microns, pretty good for £7.

 ![Screenshot](/doc/imgs/screen_shot_1.png?raw=true)
 ![Sensor](/doc/imgs/sensor_block_1.jpg?raw=true)